 The Children's Social Care Services team must then inform the Manager of the Safeguarding and Reviewing Unit immediately if the child is subject to a Child Protection Plan.
 The Police must also be notified immediately.

 The Manager of the List of Children Subject to a Child Protection Plan must be informed immediately if a child who has a Child Protection Plan goes missing.

 At the same time, the Children's Social Care Services team must contact all local agencies who know the child to inform them of the situation and where the child is the subject of a Child Protection Plan all members of the Core Group must be informed in writing.

 The Children's Social Care Services team must ensure existing records in these agencies are checked to obtain any information, which may help to trace the missing child, e.g. details of friends and relatives, and this information should be passed to the police officer undertaking the missing person enquiry.

 The Designated Safeguarding Nurse must be notified about a missing child, family or a pregnant woman.
 Notification must occur immediately for a child subject to a Child Protection Plan.
-S/he then has responsibility for initiating appropriate local or national notifications of Clinical Commissioning Groups and Hospital Trusts.
+S/he then has responsibility for initiating appropriate local or national notifications of Integrated Care Boards and Hospital Trusts.

 The Pupil Tracking Officer should notify colleagues in other areas about a pupil whose name may show up on the roll of a new school.
 See Children Missing from Education Procedure.